social-science-data-editors/guidance/DCAS_Restricted_data.md

 > > Feenberg, Daniel Richard, and Elizabeth Coutts, An Introduction to the TAXSIM Model, Journal of Policy Analysis and Management vol 12 no 1, Winter 1993, pages 189-194.

 > > This paper and this URL (https://www.nber.org/~taxsim) should be cited if any results from TAXSIM are circulated or published.

+### State or Provincial Data Access

+The following example is for Massachusetts, but similar data availability statements may be crafted for various other datasets provided by state, provincial, municipal, etc. data providers:

+> The data for this project are confidential, but may be obtained with Data Use Agreements with the Massachusetts Department of Elementary and Secondary Education (DESE).
+Researchers interested in access to the data may contact [NAME] at [EMAIL], also see www.doe.mass.edu/research/contact.html.
+It can take some months to negotiate data use agreements and gain access to the data.
+The author will assist with any reasonable replication attempts for two years following publication.